-There are no variable remuneration plans or programmes that consist of the awarding of options to acquire shares or other incentive systems based on a variation of the price of shares (notwithstanding the method for calculating MTVR) for members of the management or supervisory bodies or persons discharging managerial functions, within the meaning of Article 3(I)(23) of Regulation (EU) No 596/2O14 of the European Parliament and of the Council of 16 April 2O14.
+There are no variable remuneration plans or programmes that consist of the awarding of options to acquire shares or other incentive systems based on a variation of the price of shares (notwithstanding the method for calculating MTVR) for members of the management or supervisory bodies or persons discharging managerial functions, within the meaning of Article 3(1)(23) of Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014.

 III.75.
-Main parameters and basis of any system of annual bonuses and any other non-monetary benefits and personal accident insurance for the performance of their duties.
+Main parameters and basis of any system of annual bonuses and any other non-monetary benefits

+In 2021, Executive Directors were entitled to transport intended for the regular performance of their duties, and were also provided with health and life insurance and personal accident insurance for the performance of their duties.
 It is estimated that the value of these benefits is approximately 25,000 euros/director.

-In 2O21, Executive Directors were entitled to transport intended for the regular performance of their duties, and were also provided with health and life insurance